 Powr RSS Feed

-With POWr RSS Feed, you can combine and display content from a number of different sources using RSS feeds.
+With the POWr RSS Feed plugin, you can automatically combine and display content from various RSS feeds.

-This plugin also lets you display videos, images, and article content, adjust feed spacing and size, use custom backgrounds, colors, fonts, and more.
-It also has mobile-responsive design and supports text in all languages.
+This plugin also lets you display videos, images, and article content, adjust feed size and spacing, use custom colors, fonts, borders, and more.
+It also has mobile-responsive design and supports text in every language.

 For more details, go here: